How Poker strategy helped me think about these surreal Covid times.

-My business, PokerDivas, is an interactive, educational leadership program built on getting people together live.
+My company, PokerDivas, provides interactive, educational leadership and diversity programs built on getting people together live.
 Unfortunately, that isn’t possible now.
-So, we’re taking this time to develop and offer virtual PokerDivas options which ideally will help the brand scale up.
-Short-term, not a great place to be.
-But in the long-term, this could lead to a big win.
+So, we’re taken this time to develop and offer virtual PokerDivas options which ideally will help the brand scale up.
+Short-term, it’s a very big challenge.
+But in the long-term, this could be a big win.

 Everybody goes on tilt

 When you play a hand of poker where you’re a big favorite to win and someone gets lucky on the final river card, that’s known as a bad beat.
 A bad beat messes with your head.
 When it affects your performance going forward it’s called “going on tilt.”
 A distinguishing trait of a great player is how quickly they recover from their bad beats and overcome the tilt mindset.